varjakm/Andmetehnika_projekt/README.md

 - Based on that North America and Western Europe are the richest (no surprises)
 - Eastern Asia has gone through rapid progress
 - Eastern Europe has still catching up to do (cought up with Souther Europe)
-- African countries do no show much progress
+- African countries do not show much progress
 Figure 3:
 Scatterplot, GDP per capita vs Life expectancy in 2021 in different sub-regions -Strong correlation between country's richness and life expectancy